 What is the Water Quality in Kentwood, Michigan?

-Compared to other US cities over 50,000, Kentwood water quality ranks in the lower middle range for contamination excluding Lead.
+Compared to other US cities, Kentwood water quality ranks in the lower middle range for contamination excluding Lead.

 Let’s look closer at what’s in Kentwood water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Chloroform – Potential effect: Cancer

 - Haloacetic acids (HAA5) – Potential effect: Cancer